TriplyDB/Documentation/docs/triply-db/index.md

 ![Export a dataset](export-dataset.png)

 To export the dataset users can click on the downwards facing arrow.
-In our example the dataset is automatically downloaded as the file "pokemon.trig" and compressed with .gz.
+In our example, the dataset is automatically downloaded as the file "pokemon.trig" and compressed with .gz.
 The name of the file is the name of the dataset.
 The used serialization format is ".trig" because that is the standard format to store triples that are appended to graphs.

 It is also possible to export the whole dataset on the graphs interface.
 Select "Graphs" and "EXPORT ALL GRAPHS".